 What, exactly, is Qi?

 Ancient TCM masters determined that a person’s health is directly tied to the quality and flow of Qi throughout the body.
-Pronounced “chee,” Qi is often defined as a life force extracted from the raw materials of ingested food and fluids and from the air we breathe.
-We can think of Qi as good metabolic intelligence.
+Pronounced “chee,” Qi is often defined as a life force extracted from the raw materials of ingested food and fluids and from the air you breathe.
+You can think of Qi as good metabolic intelligence.
 When it’s flowing, all the physiological processes of the body work in harmony.
 When it’s deficient or stuck, it leads to disease and disharmony.

 Where do Meridians fit into this?